eikek/webapp-stub/README.md

 - basic sbt setup with the above modules, making use of the following:
   - typelevel stack: cats-effect, fs2
-  - postgresql and skunk
+  - postgresql and skunk for accessing postgres db
-  - http4s, htmx, htmx4s and scalatags
+  - http4s, htmx, htmx4s and scalatags for rendering
   - ciris for reading configuration
   - borer for json
   - scribe for logging